Birth control -- Developing countries -- 20th century

 Found in 8 Collections and/or Records:

 Physician; Professor; Reproductive rights advocate.
 Biographical materials, family photographs, correspondence, writings, and lectures documenting Villarreal's work pertaining to population issues and policies, birth control, and abortion rights primarily in his native Colombia.
 Much of the material is in Spanish.
-NOTE: There is no container list online for this finding aid.
-You may contact the Sophia Smith Collection if you want one sent to you.